-If you are pregnant or suspect that you may be pregnant, you should notify your doctor.
+If you are pregnant or think you may be, tell your doctor.
 Radiation exposure to the fetus may cause birth defects.

 Because a contrast dye is used during the procedure, there is risk of allergic reaction to the substance.
 You will need to let your doctor know if you have ever had a reaction to any contrast dye, or have any kidney problems.

 Because the contrast is injected into the cerebrospinal fluid which also surrounds the brain, there is a small risk of seizure after the injection.
 Some medications may place you at greater risk for seizure and you may be asked to stop taking a medication for 48 hours before and after the study.
 Make sure your doctor has a list of all medications (prescribed and over-the-counter) and all herbs, vitamins, and supplements that you are taking.

 Because this procedure involves a lumbar puncture, the following potential complications may occur: